-•Prerequisite: Transfer function, poles and zeros, Transients
+•Prerequisite: Transfer function, poles and zeros, Transients in electric circuits. •Objectives:

 - 1. To educate students about Standard test signals and their representation. - 2.
 To analyze response of first order and second order systems - 3.
 To evaluate Steady state errors & error constants Kp, Kv and Ka, - 4.
 To get familiar with P, PI, PD and PID Controller